On Generalizations of Pairwise Compatibility Graphs: Introduction

 In Section~\ref{sec:interval} we focus on \Intg s: it is known that every graph $G(V,E)$ is an \Int{|E|} \cite{multiintervalPCG}, it was an open problem to determine whether there exists a constant $k$ for which the \Int{k}\ class contained every graph; here we answer this question by showing that, for every integer $k$, there exists a bipartite graph that is not in \Int{k}.
 Furthermore, we improve the result of \cite{multiintervalPCG} concerning the minimum $k$ for which an arbitrary graph is in \Int{k}.

 In Sections \ref{def:second-def-OR} and \ref{def:second-def-AND}, we investigate the classes \ORg\ and \ANDg, respectively.
 We provide upper bounds on the minimum $k$ for which arbitrary graphs are in \OR{k} or in \AND{k} and we improve these bounds for particular graph classes.
-Finally, we show that there exist graphs that are not in \AND{2}.
-We conjecture that a similar result holds for $\OR{2}$, however finding a graph that is not in this class remains an open problem.
+We then use combinatorial arguments to provide a concrete construction of a small graph that is not in \AND{2}.
+Using more abstract Ramsey-type arguments, we then show that for any $k$, there exist graphs that are not in \OR{k} and graphs not in \AND{k}.
+In fact, this result can be extended to show that the larger classes of $t$-AND $k$-interval-PCG and $t$-OR $k$-interval-PCG, which are respectively the intersection and union of $t$ graphs that are in $k$-interval-PCG, do not contain all graphs for all fixed $t$ and $k$.

 In Section~\ref{sec:conclusion} we conclude proposing several open questions.
 We believe that the two generalizations of PCGs introduced in this work not only help in better understanding the PCG class itself, but also pave the way to new and challenging combinatorial problems.